WDXQ

 WDXQ (1440 AM) is a radio station licensed to Cochran, Georgia, United States.
-The station is currently owned by Summer Rose Broadcasting.
+The station is currently owned by Gorilla Broadcasting Company,LLC.
 The station's programming is duplicated by FM translator W244CL, operating at 96.7 MHz.

 History

 The station went on the air as WDXQ on March 15, 2005.
 On July 19, 2007, the station changed its call sign to WDCO, and again on January 15, 2010, to WDXQ.

 On November 26, 2019, WDXQ changed their format from hot adult contemporary to classic country, branded as "96 Country".

 On July 1, 2024 the station ownership and format changed and became known as El Gallo with a Mexican format.